knusbaum/go9p/README.md

 There are a couple packages here.

-[`github.com/knusbaum/go9p`](http://godoc.org/github.com/knusbaum/go9p) on its own just contains an interface definition for a 9p2000 server, `Srv`. along with a few functions that will serve the 9p2000 protocol using a `Srv`.
+[`github.com/knusbaum/go9p`](http://godoc.org/github.com/knusbaum/go9p) just contains an interface definition for a 9p2000 server, `Srv`. along with a few functions that will serve the 9p2000 protocol using a `Srv`.

 [`github.com/knusbaum/go9p/proto`](http://godoc.org/github.com/knusbaum/go9p/proto) is the protocol implementation.
 It is used by the other packages to